Full-time education

 Vocational (work-related) courses

-(e.g. BTEC): Level 1 to 3 courses are available to year 11 leavers.
+Level 1 to 3 (e.g. BTEC) courses are available to year 11 leavers.
 Level 1 and 2 courses often last one year and Level 3 two years.
 A wide variety of vocational areas are available.
-BTEC Level 3 enables you to progress onto Higher Education or Advanced Apprenticeships.
+Level 3 diploma courses (e.g. BTEC) enable you to progress onto Higher Education or Level 4, 5 or 6 Apprenticeships.

 T-Level Courses